pradeep3sep/interviewquestion/README dsa.md

 [Youtube video for concept](https://www.youtube.com/watch?v=uqGxFk0cEdI)

 `Trick` - when we have to find min or max length of string or array, which have to do operations

-Sliding Window problems are problems in which a fixed or variable-size window is moved through a data structure, typically an array or string, to solve problems efficiently based on continuous subsets of elements.
-This technique is used when we need to find subarrays or substrings according to a given set of conditions.

 The general steps to solve these questions by following below steps: